 There are those random areas in our homes that seem to be begging for décor, but they tend to be a little, well, awkward.
 The wall next to the front door.
 That open spot under the stairs.
 And the space above the kitchen cabinets, where it seems as if something should go there…but what?

-If the styling in your kitchen seems to be lacking in some way and needs just the thing to create a finished look, that space above the cabinets might be the answer.
-There are actually myriad possibilities for... decorating that space, proven here through these featured designers, bloggers and Instagrammers.
-From vintage oil paintings to practical storage, you can put that space above the cabinets to work, which Stephanie of @myhoustonhouse has done beautifully.
+If the styling in your kitchen seems to be lacking in some way and needs just the thing to create a finished look, filling that area above the cabinets might be the answer.
+There are actually myriad possibilities for decorating that space, proven through featured designers, bloggers, and Instagrammers.
+From vintage art to practical storage, you can put that space above the cabinets to work.

 Display a Meaningful Collection

-You may enjoy collecting certain objects, but you may not have a specified place for them and end up keeping the pieces hidden away in the basement or a closet?
-If you haven’t been able to find a place to showcase that collection, look no further than the space above your cabinets.
+You may enjoy collecting certain objects, but you may not have a specified place for them and end up keeping the pieces hidden away in the basement or a closet.
+If you haven’t been able to find the right place to showcase that collection, look to the space above your cabinets.
 The eye will naturally be drawn upward toward your finds, which have their own particular place to stand out.
-Salt and pepper shakers, vases, vintage letters and even books are ideal to display above cabinets.
+Vases, vintage letters, and even books are ideal to display above cabinets.
 A series of pitchers filled with faux flowers is also an ideal way to fill the void.
-You want to make sure, though, that the objects are large enough to see once up high; a collection of... white ceramic pitchers, with sprigs of faux flowers for a decorative element.Continue to 3 of 11 below.
+You want to make sure, though, that the objects are large enough to see once up high; a collection of salt and pepper shakers, for example, may not be the right scale for that spot.Continue to 2 of 9 below.

 Include Nooks for Storage

-The space above your cabinets can be built up to serve a specific purpose, like the cabinets seen in Sarah’s kitchen of Thrifty Decor Chick.
-She cleverly placed nooks above her cabinets to hold baskets, making for an additional storage space in her kitchen.
-The baskets can keep small items out of sight while adding a decorative touch to the room.
+The space above your cabinets can be built up to serve a specific purpose, like providing extra storage.
+Cleverly use the area above your cabinets to hold baskets, making for additional storage space in your kitchen.
+The baskets can keep small items and extra kitchen supplies out of sight while adding a decorative touch to the room.
 Using a set of matching baskets creates a uniform look, and adding vertical dividers will give the space an even more organized and clean appearance.